How to create the best holiday for all the family

 Buy books, look-on-line, study maps etc so that they have lots of information and knowledge about the holiday destination.

 Many families have adults and children with different ideas of what makes a holiday.
 The ids might prefer to stay close to a pool and splash about in the water all day long, while the grown-ups might like to visit attractions or be more active, perhaps on a bike or by boat.

 To keep everyone happy, you could each choose your favourite thing to do for a day of the holiday so it seems fair overall.

 Whether it’s a visit to an amazing water park, or theatre tickets to see a brilliant show, having a few surprises added to your holiday will guarantee it’s one that everyone remembers.

 Pick the right accommodation

 Whatever kind of accommodation you choose, from camping to hotels, make sure it is family friendly.
 Most accommodation providers will indicate if it is suitable for all ages.
-You could choose a private villa for peace if mind for your family holiday or pick a holiday resort with children’s entertainment thrown in.
+You could choose a private pool villa for peace of mind for your family holiday or pick a holiday resort with children’s entertainment thrown in.